Add physics colliders

 }

-You can eventually define your own physics backend.
-All you need to do is to create a struct that implements the TiledPhysicsBackend trait, ie. provide an implementation for the spawn_collider function.
+For more advanced use cases, you can eventually define your own physics backend.
+All you need to do is to create a struct that implements the TiledPhysicsBackend trait, ie. provide an implementation for the spawn_colliders function and use that backend when adding the TiledPhysicsPlugin<T> to your app.

-You can even use one the provided backend, but if their implementation have something missing for you, you can wrap your own implementation around and existing backend (see this example for Avian or this one for Rapier).
+You can also extend one the provided backend if their implementation have something missing for you.
+You can wrap your own implementation around and existing backend (see this example for Avian or this one for Rapier).